 Artisanal cheese is a growing industry in the U.S. for several reasons.
-First, international travel has increased, allowing Americans to try and enjoy unique cheeses abroad—then desire them after returning home.
-Second, more and more Americans are interested in purchasing foods that have been minimally processed—to better know what ingredients are in their food, where it originated, and how it is made.
+One reason is that international travel has increased, allowing Americans to try and enjoy unique cheeses abroad—then desire them after returning home.
+Another reason for the growing interest in artisanal cheeses is that more and more Americans are interested in purchasing foods that have been minimally processed.
+They want to know what ingredients are in their food, where it originated, and how it is made.

 The process of making an artisan cheese may involve several hours of continuous cutting and stirring of curds, which is often accomplished by hand.
-The knowledge and skill of the cheese maker is demonstrated through successful artisan cheese making.
-Artisanal cheese made from milk obtained on a single farm ensures a consistent product, and is known as a farmstead cheese.
+The knowledge and skill of the cheesemaker are demonstrated through successful artisan cheese making.
+Artisanal cheese made from milk obtained on a single farm ensures a consistent product and is known as a farmstead cheese.
 Garlic, herbs, or spices may be added, producing distinct cheeses to be paired with certain wines or other foods.

 The use of wooden shelves for aging cheese in the artisanal cheese industry may pose an increased risk of foodborne illness.
 The porous composition of wood allows bacteria to enter and colonize the inner part of the wood, and it is more difficult to clean.
 However, wood is an excellent medium for aging cheese because of the way it controls moisture and fosters the growth of beneficial bacteria that add distinct flavors to many artisanal cheeses.